mbzhuang/WikipediaBiasAnalysis/README.md

 #### Wikimedia's [Terms of Use](https://wikimediafoundation.org/wiki/Terms_of_Use) and [Privacy Policy](https://wikimediafoundation.org/wiki/Privacy_policy)

 ### Steps of the project
-*Find the steps in PageviewAnalysis.ipynb
+*Find the steps in BiasAnalysis.ipynb

 1. Data acquisition: retrieve raw datasets from Pagecount API and Pageview API and save them as JSON files in the JSON_Data folder.
 Note that Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not.

+I combined a dataset of Wikipedia articles with a dataset of country populations, and use a machine learning service called Objective Revision Evaluation Service (ORES) to estimate the quality of each article. rtion of high quality articles about politicians.

 2. Data processing: read the JSON files and process the raw data into a final csv file, en-wikipedia_traffic_200801-201709.csv